webmanufaktur/pw-sublime/README.md

 **GET THE LATEST VERSION:**

-We update our templates on a regular basis so to make sure that you have the latest version, always download the template files directly on our website(https://www.styleshout.com/)
+We update our templates on a regular basis so to make sure that you have the latest version, always download the template files directly from our website(https://www.styleshout.com/)

 **SOURCES AND CREDITS:**